fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/Olfactometer/OdorValveToggle/OdorValveToggle.md

     3. Filters event messages associated with the Channel 4 flow rate.
 2. Enables the Olfactometer flow by pressing the 'B' key.
 3. Disables the Olfactometer flow by pressing the 'E' key.
-4. Enables the End valve to be configured with hardware generated pulse.
+4. Enables the valves to be configured with hardware generated pulse.
 5. Configures the value (in milliseconds) of the Odor valve 0 pulse.
 6. Configures the value (in milliseconds) of the Odor valve 1 pulse.
 7. Sets the target flow rate for all the channels of the olfactometer.
 If they are not used they are configure with zero value.
 8. Ensures that command messages are sent only when the device is ready.
-9. Sets the state of the different valves and End valve to perform a 500 ms odor delivery through the End valve after 'A' key press.
+9. Sets the state of the different valves to perform a 500 ms odor delivery after 'A' key press.
     1. Odor valve 0 is enabled 2 seconds before the Odor valve 1 toggles.
     2. Odor valve 1 is enabled.

 ## Requirements